 Do you have a hunter in the family?
 Venison is lean and healthy with a fine grain.
 But because of its leanness, it requires special cooking.
-I've made this recipe several times.
-If you don't tell people it's venison, they'd think is was a beef roast.
+This particular recipe requires some forethought since it is 4-5 day operation.

 - 3-4 lb. boneless venison roast, trimmed of fat